BC Tourism and Hospitality Employment Tracker

 Key Takeaways:

-• The unemployment rate in the Tourism and Hospitality sector in BC decreased from 6.0% in May 2024 to 4.9% in June 2024.
-The unemployment rate is above the pre-COVID level (4.9% in June 2024 vs 3.4% in June 2019).
-The quoted unemployment rate is lower in comparison to the same month in 2020.
+- The unemployment rate in the Tourism and Hospitality sector in BC increased from 5.5% in October 2024 to 6.2% in November 2024.
+The unemployment rate is above the pre-COVID level (6.2% in November 2024 vs 5.6% in November 2019) The quoted unemployment rate is lower in comparison to the same month in 2020.

-• The unemployment rate in June 2024 ranged from 2.9% to 7.0% across the six economic development regions in BC.
-The Vancouver Island region had the lowest unemployment rate while the Kootenay region had the highest.
+- The unemployment rate in November 2024 ranged from 5.0% to 13.5% across the six economic development regions in BC.
+The Lower Mainland region had the lowest unemployment rate while the Thompson Okanagan region had the highest.

 Chart 9 tracks the unemployment rate of the Tourism and Hospitality sector in BC This chart has four display options, which can be toggled in the lower right-hand corner of the chart.
 The first two options allow users to group data by sector and the last two options allow users to group data by region.
 The first and third option, labeled "filter by", will display the monthly unemployment rate for a selected sector or region over the past three years since 2019.
 The second and fourth options, labeled "show all", will display the unemployment rate for any number of sectors or regions for one selected year.